-A Fish and Wildlife Impact Analysis (FWIA) was conducted following the requirements outlined as Step I and Step IIA of the October 1994 NYSDEC Division of Fish and Wildlife Impact Analysis for Inactive Hazardous Waste Sites.
-A pathway analysis was conducted to establish resources which may be exposed to chemicals at the site or migrating from the site.
-The FWIA concluded that remedial measures specifically designed for the protection of wildlife from contaminants in soil and groundwater were not warranted, even before the excavation activities performed during the IRAs.
+A NYS Fish and Wildlife Impact Analysis (FWIA) was conducted following the requirements outlined as Step I and Step IIA of the October 1994 NYSDEC Division of Fish and Wildlife Impact Analysis for Inactive Hazardous Waste Sites.
+A pathway analysis was conducted to establish resources which may be exposed to chemicals at the SAR or migrating from the SAR.
+The FWIA concluded that remedial measures specifically designed for the protection of wildlife from contaminants in soil and groundwater were not warranted, even before the excavation activities performed during the removal actions.

-Migration of metals from the site surface soils via run-off or erosion into Six Mile Creek was considered unlikely due to the presence of perimeter berms separating the range from the creek and its tributaries and a vegetative cover which holds the soils in place, minimizing erosion.
+Migration of metals from the site surface soils via run-off or erosion into Six Mile Creek was considered unlikely because of the presence of perimeter berms separating the range from the creek and its tributaries and a vegetative cover which holds the soils in place, minimizing erosion.

-2.8 Interim Remedial Action
+2.8 Interim Removal Actions

-2.8.1 First SAR IRA
+2.8.1 First SAR Removal Action

-Based on the recommendations of the ESA, the first IRA was performed in two phases by PEER at the SAR in 1998-1999.
-A total of approximately 11,800 tons of lead-contaminated soil were removed, transported off the base, stabilized, and landfilled.
+Based on the recommendations of the ESA, the first removal action was performed in two phases by PEER at the SAR in 1998-1999.
+A total of approximately 11,800 tons of leadcontaminated soil were removed, transported off the base, stabilized, and landfilled.
 The initial phase consisted of a total of 2,627.41 tons of contaminated soil being removed from the faces of the berms and up to one foot from the range floor.
-The berms were later rebuilt to facilitate future use as a Small Arms Range.
-During the removal, a much greater area of lead contaminated soil was identified than anticipated during the original scope of the work.
+The berms were later rebuilt to facilitate future use as a small arms range.
+During the removal action, a much greater area of lead contaminated soil was identified than anticipated during the original scope of the work.
 The second phase was performed during 1999 and a total of 9,168.13 tons of soil were removed during this phase of the remediation (see Figure 4).
-Both remedial activities were directed by screening the soil using hand held X-ray fluorescence (XRF) spectroscopy unit.
+Both removal activities were performed by screening the soil using hand held X-ray fluorescence (XRF) spectroscopy unit.
 These were also used to identify when the PRG of 400 mg/kg lead was achieved.
 Over-excavation was performed in locations where confirmation sampling exceeded this level.

-2.8.2 Second SAR/Hardfill 49A IRA 2002
+2.8.2 Second SAR/Hardfill 49A Removal Action 2002

-Parsons performed a second IRA from March through September 2002 at the SAR/Hardfill 49A site (see Figure 4).
+Parsons performed a second removal action from March through September 2002 at the SAR/Hardfill 49A site (see Figure 4).
 In total 10,325 cubic yards (cy) of material were excavated and screened.
-All the material from the entire excavation area was screened at 2" and the larger section (>2") of the material was manually sorted into wood, metal, stones, brick, and concrete.
+All the material from the entire excavation area was screened at 2" and the larger section (>2 inch) of the material was manually sorted into wood, metal, stones, brick, and concrete.
 Wood and metal were disposed of offsite and the stones, brick and concrete were rescreened and staged for reuse.